On The Cover – Rina Sawayama: “I need to get some rock’n’roll lessons from Matty Healy” | NME

 The album is something of a musical self-portrait.
 It’s Rina at her most personal, discussing her fractured relationships with family and friends, her parents’ experiences of life in the UK and her relationship with her heritage.

 ‘SAWAYAMA’ deals with a lot of personal issues.
 On the emotive, gospel-inspired electro-ballad ‘Bad Friend’, she apologises to a pal she fell out with and admits to getting wrapped up in her own life (“I was going through Facebook,” she says, “and was like, ‘Oh my gosh – she’s had a baby!’
 It made me like think about all our amazing memories and I felt like I was a bad friend”).
-And she came out as bisexual on the buoyant pop song ‘Cherry’ (“You looked my way / With your girl gaze… That was the day everything changed”), while the country-tinged ballad ‘Chosen Family’, produced by PC Music’s Danny L Harle, pays tribute to the queer community Rina now considers family.
+And country-tinged ballad ‘Chosen Family’, produced by PC Music’s Danny L Harle, pays tribute to the queer community Rina now considers family.

 Born in Niigata, Japan, Rina moved to London when she was five.
 “I remember feeling frustrated that I couldn’t speak English,” she says of the move, “and I was frustrated that my mum couldn’t speak English.
 I thought it was my mum’s fault.
 Like, ‘Oh, why does she have an accent?
 Why does she not speak English?’
 And I think I put a lot of blame on her.
 When actually it’s just the outside world that’s not accepting [of her].”